michaelbolanos/vbman/README.md

 ## 📌 Quick Install & Run (One-Liner)

-🔥 **Run this command to instantly download & run vbman!** 🔥
+**Run this command to instantly download & run vbman**

 ```bash
 bash <(curl -sSL https://raw.githubusercontent.com/michaelbolanos/vbman/main/vbman.sh)
 ```

-> 💡 No need to manually clone the repository!
+> No need to manually clone the repository!
 Just copy, paste, and go!

 ---

-## 🔧 Prerequisites
+## Prerequisites
 Ensure that VirtualBox and `VBoxManage` are installed on your system:
 ```bash
 # Install VirtualBox (Linux)